 Make sure that there is enough space between the brake pads before inserting the brake disc and that the slot in the speedometer gear unit fits over the retainer on the fork leg.

 - 3. Insert the wheel axle. - 4.
-Lower the front wheel so that it is on the ground.

-5. Tighten the wheel axle to the specified torque.
+Lower the front wheel so that it is on the ground. - Tighten the wheel axle and front wheel axle pinch bolt to the specified torques, and then install the rubber cap.